lscobe16/propa-cheat-sheet/content/haskell.md

 See extra Cheat Sheet: https://github.com/rudymatela/concise-cheat-sheets

 `foldr` can handle infinite lists (streams) if combinator does sometimes not depend on right rest. `foldl` cannot.
-Result is a list => probably want to use foldr
+Result is a list $\Rightarrow$ probably want to use foldr

 <!-- TODO Verweise auf anderes Cheatsheet schreiben? -->
 Additional built-ins: